-- 2 years work experience in higher education preferred
+- 4 years’ work experience in higher education preferred.

-- 2 years work experience with Instructional Design field preferred
+- 4 years’ work experience in Instructional Design field preferred.

-- Working knowledge of adult education principles and hybrid course design
+- Working knowledge of adult education principles and blended course design.

 - Excellent interpersonal and online communication skills